 District 9: Through his Heel-Face Turn, Wikus ultimately decides to help Christopher get to the dropship, even if it means he himself will either die or live and transform completely.

 The Running Man.
 Laughlin shoves Richards out of the way and is mortally wounded by Buzzsaw's attack.

 Richards: He saved my life.
 It should be me down there.

 At the end of the classic giant-ant movie Them, trooper Ben Peterson sacrifices himself to save two young boys.

 Jurassic Park The Lost World: Eddie saves Nick, Sarah and Malcolm from falling off a cliff by securing a cable to the sliding trailer and throwing a rope to the others.
 As he tries to pull the trailer back up with his SUV, the two T Rex that pushed the trailer in the first place come back and start to attack him.
 Despite the car being torn apart around him, he still keeps his foot on the accelerator trying to save the others.
 Ultimately though, he is plucked from the car and killed.

 Armageddon is a disaster film where anything that can possibly go wrong does.
-At the end of the movie, in order to detonate a nuke that destroys a meteor destined for Earth, one person has to stay back and manually detonate it because the remote detonator was broken.
-Naturally they draw sticks and Ben Affleck's character drew the shortest stick.
-However, as he leaves the ship to fulfill his duty, Bruce Willis who had planned all along to be the one to do it immediately cuts off Affleck's oxygen supply and locks him inside the ship, taking his place and sacrificing himself to save all of humanity and the Earth.
+At the end of the movie, in order to detonate a nuke that will destroy a meteor headed for Earth, one person has to stay back and manually detonate it because the remote detonator was broken.
+They draw straws and AJ drew the shortest stick.
+However, as he leaves the ship to fulfill his duty, Stamper cuts off AJ's oxygen supply and locks him inside the ship, taking his place and sacrificing himself to save all of humanity and the Earth.